 A parent with sole physical and legal custody has exclusive rights concerning the child.
 These custody arrangements are rare since courts usually prefer joint custody for co-parents.
-Sole custody is usually limited to situations in which one parent has been deemed unfit or incapable of having any form of responsibility over a child.
+Sole custody is usually limited to situations where a court has deemed one parent “unfit."
+This means they are incapable of having any responsibility over a child.
 Courts may deem a parent unfit due to a substance abuse issue or evidence of child abuse.

-In these sole custody situations, the child's other parent (also known as the "non-custodial" parent) has neither physical nor legal custody rights but may be entitled to periods of visitation with the child (though those visits may be supervised, especially in situations involving domestic violence or child abuse).
+In these sole custody situations, the child's other parent (also known as the "non-custodial parent") has neither physical nor legal custody rights.
+They may be entitled to periods of visitation with the child.
+These visits may be supervised.
+This is especially true in situations involving domestic violence or child abuse.

-Even if you have sole custody, there are important distinctions between legal custody and physical custody -- explained below -- as you could have sole physical custody of a child, but joint legal custody which you share with the other parent.
+Even if you have sole custody, there are important distinctions between legal custody and physical custody.
+You could have sole physical custody of a child, but joint legal custody which you share with the other parent.
 Massachusetts law defines these as:

-- Sole Legal Custody: One parent has the right and responsibility to make major decisions regarding the child's welfare, including matters of education, medical care, and emotional, moral, and religious development.
+- Sole Legal Custody: One parent has the right and responsibility to make major decisions regarding the child's welfare.
+This includes matters of education, medical care, healthcare, and emotional, moral, and religious development.
 They are the decision-making authority for the child.

-- Sole Physical Custody: The child resides with and under the supervision of one parent, subject to reasonable visitation by the other parent unless the court determines that such visitation would not be in the best interest of the child.
+- Sole Physical Custody: The child resides with and under the supervision of one parent, subject to reasonable visitation by the other parent.
+Courts may limit visitation if they determine that visitation would not be in the best interest of the child.

-Having sole custody doesn't necessarily mean that you may relocate without the court's permission.
+Having sole custody doesn't necessarily mean you can relocate without the court's permission.
 If the other parent has any visitation rights and relocation jeopardizes their rights, relocation is therefore an issue that the court has to address.
 You will likely need to modify your custody agreement.

 Questions About Sole Custody for Your Child?
 A Family Law Attorney Can Help

-If you're confronting a child custody matter, it's important to consider meeting with a family law attorney for advice.
-A lawyer can assist you in obtaining the right custody arrangement for you and your child, whether it's sole custody or some other arrangement.
-Child custody laws vary widely by state, and your attorney can help explain your state's laws to you.
+When confronting a child custody matter, it's important to consider meeting with a family law attorney for advice.
+A lawyer can assist you in obtaining the right custody arrangement for you and your child, whether sole custody or some other arrangement.
+Child custody laws vary widely by state.
+Your attorney can help explain your state's laws to you.
 They can also help you understand different types of child custody and your legal rights.